 Money in Cash at the Start

-Obviously don’t walk around with everything you have in your pocket, but do bring enough in the beginning to cover any initial expenses that you’ll have to pay in any case (accommodation, transport, food, etc.), so in case there’s a problem with your bank card (this does happen!) have at least $1500 in cash.
+Obviously this money recommendations for your stay in the USA not should be taken accurately so don’t walk around with everything you have in your pocket, but do bring enough in the beginning to cover any initial expenses that you’ll have to pay in any case (accommodation, transport, food, etc.), so in case there’s a problem with your bank card (this does happen!) have at least $1500 in cash.
 My tip: don’t store it all in the same place when you arrive!
 For example, keep some in your wallet, some in a book, some in a bag, etc.

 Remember to Tip

-We haven’t covered the information on preparing your taxes, emergency numbers and so on, but that’s because this short article is only about the main issues related to money that an international going to the USA must keep in mind!
+We haven’t covered the money recommendations for your stay in the USA regarding preparing your taxes, emergency numbers and so on, but that’s because this short article is only about the main issues related to money that an international going to the USA must keep in mind!

 I hope this was helpful and make sure to let us know on our Facebook page if we’ve missed anything important!